A Kale Smoothie recipe that actually tastes amazing! The perfect breakfast or snack, with no bananas and full of protein.

 Kale Smoothie - That Actually Tastes Good!

-A Kale Smoothie recipe that actually tastes amazing!
-The perfect breakfast or snack, with no bananas and full of protein.
+A Kale Smoothie that actually tastes amazing!
+The perfect healthy on the go breakfast, with no bananas and full of protein (but no protein powder needed).
+Vegan and naturally sweetened.

 Prep: 5 minutes